Student Authorization for Release of Information

 Students who wish to have others involved and able to access their university academic and/or financial records can designate these individuals through the Authorization for Release of Information form (PDF).
-Completed forms are submitted to the Campus Hub in person (prior to signing), or by mail with notarized signature.
+Completed forms are submitted to the Campus Hub in person (prior to signing), or by mail or fax with notarized signature.

 Important notes about the authorization form:

 - It must be filled out by the student.

 - You may select any or all of the categories of information you wish to share with the authorized person(s).

 - One form may be used for more than one person if at the same address.
 If you wish to authorize persons at different addresses, please submit a separate form for each address.

 - It must be signed in the presence of Campus Hub or Student Financial Services staff, or your signature must be witnessed by a notary public - photo identification is required to verify your signature - DO NOT SIGN IN ADVANCE